tgc-bot/FourAcesContracts/Staff.md

   - *Terms* / *Regulations*: These Terms of staff, and any additional rules or regulations.

+  - *Recuse/Recsual*: In case of a Conflict of Interest:

+      - *To Recuse* means to place oneself into a situation of recusal in the circumstance

+      - *Recusals* are where the person withdraws their authority to make decisions on a given case, and withdraws themselves from any authority in such case.

 ## Terms of Staff

 1. All Staff members must first read through, understand and sign this